-The AI takeover is finally underway but not like the nightmare we had imagined it to be.
+The AI takeover is finally underway but not like the nightmare we (or The Matrix) had imagined it to be.
 It is gradually becoming a part of various industries such as healthcare, education, and e-commerce and creating jobs on its way so that AI and humans can work together to create a more efficient world.
 However, the global workforce will have to be better prepared for this transition by reskilling and upskilling themselves.
 Since machine learning is a crucial part of AI, many ML jobs have cropped up in recent years.
 Read on to find out if anything sparks your interest and how you can prepare for it.

 What are the different kinds of ML jobs?

 A quick search on Google for machine learning jobs paints an optimistic picture.
 If you have been thinking about starting out, then here are some ML career options that you can explore: